Stop me if this sounds familiar.

 You’ve just fed baby a few ounces of breastmilk or formula.

 You pat.
 And pat.
 And rub and rub.
 And bounce and bounce.

 Worse still, it’s the zillionth night in a row that baby just won’t burp.

-What do you do?
+What do you do when baby won’t burp?
 How do you burp a baby that’s hard to burp?

-If you’re having that much trouble consistently, you might reconsider the need to burp your baby at all.
+If you’re struggling to burp baby consistently, you might reconsider the need to burp your baby at all.
 Not every baby needs to burp at every feeding!